jeonghanlee/epicsarchiverap-env/docs/milestone-265f580.md

 ##### Summary

-aa-maven will rewrite the management web interface.
-The aa-env repository carries only the site-specific skin (`site-template/siteid`: css, img, `template_changes.html`) that the build copies into the WAR.
-Once the new interface lands, the skin must be rebuilt against it or dropped.
+The management web interface rewrite moved to the EPICS-Arche repository (the post-Phase-2 runtime, per D11).
+The aa-env repository carries only the site-specific skin (`site-template/siteid`: css, img, `template_changes.html`) copied into the WAR.
+While the appliance stays on WARs (Phase 2) the skin is unchanged; it is revisited only if EPICS-Arche replaces the mgmt UI.

 ##### Scope

 - `site-template/siteid/{css,img,template_changes.html}` and the
   `copy.sitespecific` step in `configure/RULES_SRC`.

-Out of scope: the interface itself (aa-maven register).
+Out of scope: the interface itself (EPICS-Arche).

 ##### Completion Criteria